DAINTINESS-Group/ObjectOrientedArchitectureDiagrammer/README.md

 ## Authors

 v0.2: Dimitris Anyfantakis added a new java parser; Bill Dodis added the PlanUML extension as part of his Diploma Thesis in Univ.
-Ioannina.<br>
+Ioannina.
+Vassilis Zafeiris solved bugs at the package diagrams<br>
 v0.1: Dimitris Anyfantakis has developed the first version of the tool as part of his Diploma Thesis in Univ.
 Ioannina; Panos Vassiliadis acted solely as code reviewer and co-designer.

 ## License